azuline/rose/docs/ARCHITECTURE.md

 - Rosé has no ambiguous conflict resolution between audio tags and its own state, because the audio tags _are_ the state.
 Regardless of how the cache drifts from source files, that drift can always be automatically resolved simply by rebuilding the cache.

+# Frontends

+At its core, Rosé is a library that manages its state and exposes functions for managing music.
+Alongside the library are two frontends: a CLI and a Virtual Filesystem.
+These two frontends are organized to be consume the library but not be part of it.
+This is visible in Rosé's package
+structure: `rose`, `rose_cli`, and `rose_vfs`.

+Theoretically, other frontends can be built on top of the `rose` library in the future, such as a `mpd` daemon or a `subsonic` API.

 # Release & Track Identifiers